chuanqisun/leap-code/kmonad/READMD.md

 # How to

+- To find keyboard id: `evtest /dev/input/by-id/<device-id>`
 - To install binary: `sudo ./download.sh`
 - To install config: `sudo ./install.sh`
 - To modify: edit `config.kbd` and reinstall
+- To add/remove keyboard profiles, edit the files in the `./profile` directory

 # References: